Manufactured Home Insulation

 The largest contributor to high energy bills in winter and summer months is the movement of heat into and out of your home.
 Many manufactured homes were under-insulated when they were built, allowing for this movement, called heat transmission, between the living space and the outside.
 Heat transmission requires a lot of energy to maintain comfortable indoor temperatures.
 By adding roof and belly insulation, you can create a more comfortable and energy-efficient home, and reduce monthly utility bills.

-Along with air sealing, installing proper insulation is one of the most effective ways to reduce heat transmission in a manufactured home.
+Along with duct sealing and air sealing (strongly recommended), installing proper insulation is one of the most effective ways to reduce heat transmission in a manufactured home.
 It is also one of the most cost-effective, energy-saving measures.
 There are many different types of insulation, which make it possible to find a solution that fits your home, budget and comfort goals.

 Roof and Belly Insulation